sonea19/PoEM/README.md

 "Artefact Image.jpg" is a picture of the model.
 (We recommend viewing the model in Miro, see next file). <br />

-"Artefact Link.txt" contains the link to the Miro board, where one can interact with the model. <br />
+"Artefact Link.txt" contains the link to the Miro board where one can interact with the model. <br />

 "Policy With Mark Up.pdf" shows the policy text with reference ID markup in red. <br />